guardianproject/haven/README.md

 ### Notifications

-When one of the sensors is triggered (reaches the sensibility threshold) a notifications is sent through the following channels (if enabled).
+When one of the sensors is triggered (reaches the sensibility threshold) a notification is sent through the following channels (if enabled).

 - SMS: a message is sent to the number specified when monitoring started
 - Signal: if configured, can send end-to-end encryption notifications via Signal